logo

 • Bank Account Details: For automatic ITC, the taxpayer's valid bank account details are necessary to credit the tax refund.

-According to Ms Juhi Shah, an experienced Chartered Accountant, "Having meticulously organised and verified documents is crucial when claiming ITC refunds.
+According to Ms. Juhi Shah, an experienced Chartered Accountant, "Having meticulously organised and verified documents is crucial when claiming ITC refunds.
 Proper documentation expedites the refund process and strengthens the case for refund approval."

 Process of Claiming ITC Refund

-Claiming Input Tax Credit (ITC) refunds through the GST portal is a systematic and streamlined process defined by the Government of India.
+Claiming Input Tax Credit (ITC) refunds through the GST claim portal is a systematic and streamlined process defined by the Government of India.
 You can follow these step-by-step instructions to apply for ITC refunds and ensure a smooth and efficient refund process.

 Process of Claiming ITC Refund